mayankkumar2/fileSystemOrganizer/readme.md

 - [X] Organizing files to separate folders.
 - [X] Organizing Documents, Images, Videos, Archives, Executables.
 - [ ] GUI for the application
-- [ ] An intefration for various web browsers.
+- [ ] An integration for various web browsers.

 #### Instructions to run
 - Console Mode